thomas-compagnoni/iOthello/README.md

 > The results are astonishing, they are intuitive and they respect the classical theory of the game.
 - The corners are the most powerful cells because they can't be taken.
-- The cell near them have negative weights at the start because they allow the opponent to take the corners.
+- The cells near them have negative weights at the start because they allow the opponent to take the corners.
 - The edges have some tactical power, they are difficult to be taken too.
 - Notice that the weights converge to 1, the score of the last move is simply the sum of the board.